 Therefore, to ensure accuracy, it’s sometimes necessary to hire nonprofit attorneys to help complete the application.
-Legal fees may not be in the budget.
+Legal fees can be costly.

 - Nonprofits run the risk of losing their tax status if they miss the deadlines for filing their annual reports.

-Organizations who miss the annual reporting deadline may have their tax-exempt status.
+Organizations that miss the annual reporting deadline may have their tax-exempt status.
 Even the statements themselves must meet specific requirements to qualify as an authorized filing.

 As mentioned earlier, nonprofits are dependent on grant funding and donations to survive.
-A popular way to raise immediate funds is through crowdfunding.
+Hence, a popular way to raise immediate funds, is through crowdfunding.
 For instance, utilize a crowdfunding platform that best serves the needs of your nonprofit.
 This may take some research and time but will help to gain you the best outcome to target new donors.
-Assess what features are available, for example; a crowdfunding coach can help to elevate your campaign and reach your targets.

 Other ways to raise money for your nonprofit include: